MicrosoftEdge/WebView2Samples/README.md

 # WebView2 Samples

-This repository contain examples of how to use the [WebView 2 API](https://aka.ms/webview2).
-Please use [WebView2Samples issue tracker](https://github.com/MicrosoftEdge/WebView2Samples/issues) for sample issues and [WebViewFeedback issue tracker](https://aka.ms/webviewfeedback) for general WebView2 issues and feedback.
+This repository contains sampples that demonstrate the features and usage patterns of [WebView2](https://aka.ms/webview2).
+As we add more features to WebView2, we will regularly update our samples.

+Please leave feedback in out [our feedback repo](https://aka.ms/webviewfeedback)!

+## Win32 C/C++
-## 1. Getting Started Guide
+#### Getting Started

-This Sample is found within the [GettingStartedGuide](https://github.com/MicrosoftEdge/WebView2Samples/tree/master/GettingStartedGuide) directory.

-Start with the [Microsoft Edge WebView2 getting-started guide](https://docs.microsoft.com/microsoft-edge/hosting/webview2/gettingstarted) to learn how to setup a WebView within a Win32 application.
+Start with the [Win32 WebView2 getting-started guide](https://docs.microsoft.com/en-us/microsoft-edge/webview2/gettingstarted/win32) to learn how to setup a WebView within a Win32 application.

-## 2. WebView2 API Samples

-The Samples demonstrate all of the WebView2 SDK's features and their API use patterns.
-As we add more features to the WebView2 SDK, we will regularly update our sample applications.
-See [WebView2Samples.sln](./WebView2Samples.sln) that includes all three projects below:
+This will require downloading the [Getting Started Guide](https://github.com/MicrosoftEdge/WebView2Samples/tree/master/GettingStartedGuide) directory.

+#### Comprehensive API Sample
-* Win32 C++ Sample can be found within [WebView2APISample](./WebView2APISample) directory.
+The **Win32 C++ Sample** can be found in the [WebView2APISample](./WebView2APISample) directory.
-* WPF Sample can be found within [WebView2WpfBrowser](./WebView2WpfBrowser) directory.
-* Windows Forms Sample can be found within [WebView2WindowsFormsBrowser](./WebView2WindowsFormsBrowser) directory.

-## 3. WebView2 Browser Example

-Clone the [WebView2Browser](https://github.com/MicrosoftEdge/WebView2Browser) by running `git clone https://github.com/MicrosoftEdge/WebView2Browser.git` to get started.
+#### Multiple WebView Sample

+The [WebView2Browser](https://github.com/MicrosoftEdge/WebView2Browser) is an additional Win32 WebView2 sample project that uses multiple WebViews in a single application.
+Clone this project by running `git clone https://github.com/MicrosoftEdge/WebView2Browser.git`.

 Follow the [WebView2Browser guide](https://github.com/MicrosoftEdge/WebView2Browser) to learn how to build an application that utilizes multiple WebViews.

+## .NET WPF/WinForms
+#### Getting Started
+* Checkout the [WPF getting started guide](https://docs.microsoft.com/en-us/microsoft-edge/webview2/gettingstarted/wpf) for WebView2 in WPF applications
+* Checkout the [WinForms getting started guide](https://docs.microsoft.com/en-us/microsoft-edge/webview2/gettingstarted/winforms) for WebView2 in WinForms applications

+#### Comprehensive API Sample
+* The **WPF Sample** can be found in the [WebView2WpfBrowser](./WebView2WpfBrowser) directory.
+* The **Windows Forms Sample** can be found in the[WebView2WindowsFormsBrowser](./WebView2WindowsFormsBrowser) directory.

+## WinUI/UWP
+#### Comprehensive API Sample
+The **UWP WinUI Sample** can be found in the [WinUI Controls Gallery](https://github.com/microsoft/Xaml-Controls-Gallery/tree/winui3preview).

+## Next Steps
+1. Checkout [Introduction to Microsoft Edge WebView2](aka.ms/webview) to learn more about WebView2
+2. Please leave us feedback in out [feedback repo](https://aka.ms/webviewfeedback).